faraway1nspace/BayesCMR_workshop/README.md

 PART 7: Pollock's Closed Robust Design, and Hierarchical Bayes
 --------------------------------------------------------------
 This tutorial introduces the Kendall model for temporary emigration and the Pollock's Closed Robust Design.
-See the [lecture PDF](./PART7_PCRD/pcrd.pdf) and [R/JAGS tutorial files](./PART7_PCRD/), espcially the file called `R_pcrd.R`.
+See the [lecture PDF](./PART7_PCRD/pcrd.pdf) and [R/JAGS tutorial files](./PART7_PCRD/), especially the file called `R_pcrd.R`.

 **Key concepts and techniques**:
 - secondary periods and population-closure